Home Warranty Pre-Existing Conditions: What's Excluded and How to Avoid Denials

 See what plans you qualify for in less than 2 minutes

-Getting hit with a home warranty claim denial is frustrating enough — but it's even worse when the reason is a "pre-existing condition" you didn't even know existed.
-Pre-existing conditions are one of the most misunderstood and disputed exclusions in the home warranty industry, and they catch thousands of homeowners off guard every year.
+Getting hit with a home warranty claim denial is frustrating enough, but it's even worse when the reason is a "pre-existing condition" you didn't even know existed.
+According to 2026 industry surveys, pre-existing conditions account for roughly 29% of all home warranty claim denials, making them one of the single biggest reasons homeowners get rejected.

 Key Pinch Points

-• Unknown pre-existing conditions may be covered by select providers like AHS
+• Unknown pre-existing conditions may be covered by AHS, Choice, Cinch, and Liberty

 Trusted by Thousands